 The number one way to grow any lawn care business is to retain and grow your existing clientele.
-According to Lawn and Landscape, acquiring a new customer is 5 to 10 times more expensive than retaining an existing one, and long term customers spend 67% more on products and services than a new customer.
+According to Lawn and Landscape, acquiring a new customer is five to ten times more expensive than retaining an existing one, and long term customers spend 67% more on products and services than new customers.
 Here are a few strategies that will help you retain and grow your existing customer base:

 Communicate Well and Often

 Don’t let landscaping customers forget about you or the value you provide.
-Whether you are communicating face-to-face, through email, or social media, make sure your customers are hearing from your lawn care business at least once per week.
-This will allow you to understand your customers’ needs, prevent issues related to yard care before they arise, and ultimately help build trust between you and your customers.
+Whether you are communicating face to face, through email, or social media, make sure your customers hear from your lawn care business at least once a week.
+This will allow you to understand your customers’ needs, prevent lawn care issues before they arise, and ultimately help build trust between you and your customers.

-Upselling has received a negative connotation over the years, but if done correctly can provide more value to you and your customers.
-You should only upsell products or services when it’s in your customer’s best interest.
-This could be offering a seasonal clean up or something as simple as a mulch refresh to increase the curb appeal of their home.
+Upselling can be a strong strategy to provide more value to you and your customers.
+You should only upsell products or services when it’s in your customer’s best interests.
+This could be offering a seasonal cleanup or something as simple as a mulch refresh to increase the curb appeal of their home.
 Each customer is different and it is your responsibility to understand and meet their needs – get out there and make it happen.

 Continually Add the “Wow” Factor

-This is an overlooked concept in business today, but “wowing” your customers with simple gestures can lead to repeat sales, increased customer satisfaction, and positive word of mouth marketing.
-“Wowing” your customers can be as simple as adding edging for free in every other service, planting a few flowers at the beginning of the season, or leaving a thank you card to share your appreciation for their business.
+Simple gestures to impress and entice customers can lead to repeat sales, increased customer satisfaction, and positive word of mouth marketing.
+This can be as simple as adding edging for free in every other service, planting a few flowers at the beginning of the season, or leaving a thank you card to share your appreciation for their business.
 It’s these unprompted gestures that show the value you provide and get your customers talking about your business.

-According to the 2018 State of the Industry Report published in Lawn and Landscape, the number one issue plaguing landscape businesses is finding and retaining quality labor.
-This is largely due to low unemployment rates and competitive pay in other industries that don’t require working in the heat for 10 hours a day.
+According to the 2018 State of the Industry Report published in Lawn and Landscape, the biggest issue plaguing landscape businesses is finding and retaining quality labor.
 While this has already wreaked havoc on a lot of small lawn care companies, it is projected to get worse with the steady growth in the housing market and lawn care industry.
-Here are 3 things you can do to stand out and hire the right people to help grow your business:
+Here are three things you can do to stand out and hire the right people to help grow your business:

 Offer Competitive Payments and Incentives

-Good employees pay for themselves, but bad ones can cost you clients, damage landscaping equipment, and steal your customers by starting their own lawn care business.
-These things happen every day, but they don’t have to happen to you.
-In order to hire the best employees, you have to pay them what they are worth and have an incentive structure in place to motivate them during the busiest parts of the lawn care season.
-Here’s an example.
-Let’s assume weather puts you behind two days, but you provide a $100 bonus if your employees can complete their routes by the end of the week.
+If you want to grow a lawn care business, you’ll need to hire the right employees.
+Top talent requires top pay, and it’s worth it to ensure a workforce that is dependable and committed to excellence.
+It’s also a good idea to offer an incentive structure to motivate them during the busiest parts of the lawn care season.
+For example, if weather puts you behind two days, you could provide a $100 bonus if your employees can complete their routes by the end of the week.
 If they do complete their route, the $100 is minuscule compared to the money you made from not missing out on a service and your employees feel a sense of satisfaction for handling their business.
 It’s a win-win for everyone.

 Establish a Promotion Strategy

-Getting your job ad seen might seem like a simple concept, but there is a trick to writing and placing your job ad that will bring in the right employees for your business.
-First, place your job ad everywhere – job boards, social media, and if you’re in dire need of an employee, pay a little extra and promote it.
+Not all job ads are created equal.
+Writing and placing a job ad that will bring in the right employees for your business requires research and strategy.
+First, place your job ad everywhere – job boards, social media, and, if you’re in dire need of an employee, pay a little extra to promote it.
 Second, skip the job requirements.
-Chances are, you don’t need an employee with 3+ years of lawn care experience, what you need is a dedicated employee who will show up and put in 100% – the technical skills are teachable.
-Lastly, explain to the potential candidates how awesome it is to work for you.
-This is your chance to show off your benefits, perks, and culture.
-Nailing these 3 things will guarantee that you hire the right employees.
+Chances are, you don’t need an employee with 3+ years of lawn care experience.
+What you need is a dedicated employee who will show up and put in 100% – the technical skills are teachable.
+Don’t forget to promote the benefits, perks, and culture you offer.

-It’s not enough to rely on word of mouth marketing in today’s age as a lawn care professional.
+It’s not enough to rely on word of mouth marketing as a lawn care professional.
 With more than 86% of people turning to the internet to research before making a purchase decision, you must have an online presence to take your business to the next level.
-While word of mouth marketing can produce good results, there are other effective marketing strategies you can implement that will bring in more customers for your lawn care business and help you stand out in your local market.
+Follow these tips to grow a lawn care business and stand out in your local market.

-Google My Business is a free listing tool that helps you get seen by customers in your area.
-It provides contact information for your lawn care business, where it is located, and reviews other people have left.
-It’s one of the easiest ways to drive more traffic to your website and the best part is, it’s completely free.
-Learn how to claim your Google my Business Page and start driving local traffic to your business website.
+Google Business Profile is a free listing tool that helps you get seen by customers in your area.
+It provides contact information for your lawn care business, where it is located, and reviews other customers have left.
+It’s one of the easiest ways to drive more traffic to your website, and the best part is, it’s completely free.
+Learn how to claim your Google Business Profile page and start driving local traffic to your business website.

 Post on Social Media Frequently

-Social media can be a game-changer for small yard care businesses because it allows you to interact and promote your product to a large audience for little to no cost.
-However, social media is a long term strategy and shouldn’t be used as a short-term solution for conversions.
-While it can definitely help, you should be posting on social media frequently to build brand awareness first and second, for promotion.
-Posting frequently will allow you to build positive brand awareness for your lawn care business, increase customer retention, and boost your word of mouth marketing.
-For ideas on what type of content you should be posting to social media, check out Total Landscape Care.
+Social media can be a game-changer for yard care businesses because it allows you to interact and promote your product to a large audience for little to no cost.
+However, social media is a long-term strategy and shouldn’t be used as a short-term solution for conversions.
+The primary advantage of posting on social media is that it builds brand awareness.
+That in turn leads to increased customer retention and boosted word of mouth marketing.
+For ideas on what type of content you should be posting to social media, check out this article from Total Landscape Care.

 Build Your Email List

 Email is a powerful tool for lawn care business owners because it has a low startup cost and can yield strong results.
 There are lots of ways you can build your email list, but the two most effective ways are asking for your customer's emails when they sign up for lawn care services and by providing a newsletter to your audience that they can sign up for on your website.
 The purpose of building an email list is so you can send informational or promotional emails to your audience that drive conversions and build brand awareness.
-You can do this by sending how-to videos, blog posts you’ve created, seasonal promotions, etc. See what Chris Heiler, founder, and president of Landscape Leadership, is saying about email marketing for lawn care professionals.
+You can do this by sending how-to videos, blog posts you’ve created, seasonal promotions, etc. Read what Landscape Leadership writes about email marketing for lawn care professionals.

 Build a Website

-Building a website for your lawn care business has never been easier and more affordable.
-With companies like Squarespace and Wix, you can have a beautifully designed website that drives traffic in as little as 2 hours.
+Building a website to help grow your lawn care business has never been easier and more affordable.
+With companies like Squarespace and Wix, you can have a beautifully designed website that drives traffic in as little as two hours.
 To maximize the value of your lawn care website, it should have the following:

 - Lawn care business contact information